-You must be open to all options if you want to survive the wilderness.
-This includes that if you have run out of rations, that you are willing to eat insects.
-Some of the many insects that you can, under most circumstances*, eat safely are grubs, ants, crickets, grasshoppers, and ants.
+For outdoor survival, you need to be willing to eat anything that is edible.
+This includes insects.
+Some of the many insects that you can, under most circumstances*, eat safely are grubs, crickets, termites, grasshoppers, and even common house ants.

 AVOID THE FOLLOWING INSECTS

 Not all insects are safe.
 So avoid the following bugs.